This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Broth: For a thicker broth, reduce it longer on the stove.
+• Broth: If you’d like a thicker broth, simmer it longer to allow it to reduce.

 Frequently Asked Questions

-How will I know if the dumplings are fully cooked?
+How do I know if the dumplings are cooked?

-How do I store leftover Chicken and Dumplings?
+How do I store leftover chicken and homemade dumplings?

 Refrigerate in an airtight container for up to two days.